Key takeaways

 How should I treat foreign receipts, FX differences, and export paperwork

 Invoice in client currency, mark as export with LUT if applicable, recognize revenue at the exchange rate on the invoice date, and record FX gain or loss on collection.
-Keep FIRC or e FIRC, invoice, and contract together.
+Keep FIRC or e-FIRC, invoice, and contract together.
 A managed service like AI Accountant maintains this trail and prepares export summaries for audits.